JoyberryStudios/joyberrystudios.github.io/_posts/2021-08-20-storeSewingPatterns.md

 These are all things to consider when choosing how to store your patterns!

-## Storing Sewing Patterns in Manilla Envelopes
+## Storing Sewing Patterns in Manila Folders

-Storing my patterns in manilla envelopes was the best option for me.
+Storing my patterns in manila folders or envelopes was the best option for me.
 I wanted to be able to store the patterns away neatly in a box.
 I felt like they had more room than the plastic binder sleeves.
 I also liked the idea that I could clearly label the outside of the envelopes for the specific pattern.
 I could also add notes to the envelope and have multiple envelopes for different sizes of the same pattern.
 It also just gave me the most flexibility.

  ![patternStorageMaterials](/assets/images/blogs/August2021/storeSewingPatterns/patternMaterials.jpg)

-Some sewists write the pattern name on the envelope.
+Some sewists write the pattern name on the folder.
 You can easily go this route if you want to.
-I thought it would look cleaner and be easier to leaf through if I printed out the first page or title page of each pattern and glued it to the front of the envelope.
+I thought it would look cleaner and be easier to leaf through if I printed out the first page or title page of each pattern and glued it to the front of the folder.

  ![storingSewingPatterns](/assets/images/blogs/August2021/storeSewingPatterns/storingPatterns.jpg)